Nha Trang is a well-developed beach resort, but as you leave the coastline, you find also a bustling Vietnamese city and lots of fascinating history.

 However, since I had only three weeks for my entire trip, instead of taking the bus, I chose to fly from Nha Trang to Da Nang which is the closest airport to Hoi An, which was my next stop.

 But also Nha Trang’s Cam Ranh Airport is not very conveniently located but about 35 kilometers south of the city.
 There are various shuttle buses as well as cabs between the airport and the beach area.
 While a cab takes only about 45 minutes, going by bus can take over one hour.
-To the beach are, a cab should charge the fixed rate of 380,000 VND.
+To the beach area, a cab should charge a fixed rate of 380,000 VND.
 In this case, do not ask the driver to turn on the meter.
 The ride will actually cost about 100,000 VND more than the fixed rate.

 However, for your safety, here you can pre-book a reliable and reasonably priced airport shuttle.